-- Buffett earned 94% of his wealth after attaining the age of 60.
+Buffett earned 94% of his wealth after attaining the age of 60.
 At some point in 2013, Buffett made $37 million a day due to rising stock prices within the period.

-- He used to be a terrible public speaker until he took a $100 Dale Carnegie’s course on public speaking.
+He used to be a terrible public speaker until he took a $100 Dale Carnegie’s course on public speaking.
 The course did not only help him propose to his wife but made him a proficient public speaker.

-- Buffett is greatly involved in charity and Founded The Giving Pledge in 2009 with Bill Gates.
-The Giving Pledge tasks billionaires to give away at least half of his their wealth to charitable causes.
+Buffett is greatly involved in charity and Founded The Giving Pledge in 2009 with Bill Gates.
+The Giving Pledge tasks billionaires to give away at least half of their wealth to charitable causes.

-- Although Buffett was raised as Presbyterian, he doesn’t follow any religion and identifies as an agnostic.
+Although Buffett was raised as Presbyterian, he doesn’t follow any religion and identifies as an agnostic.

-Warren Buffett Childhood Story Plus Untold Biography Facts: Video Summary
+Warren Buffett Biography – Video Summary:

-FACT CHECK: Thanks for reading our Warren Buffett Childhood Story plus untold biography facts.
-At childhood biography, we strive for accuracy and fairness.
 If you see something that doesn’t look right in this article, please place your comment or contact us!